accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#external-keyboard)).
-1. Browse the screen and locate the additional content that appears when the focus is placed on a user interface component.
+1. Browse the screen and locate the additional content that appears when focusing a user interface component.
 1. Check that the additional content can be hidden using a keyboard key (the <kbd>ESC</kbd> key, for example).
 1. Check that the additional content remains visible
 	- until the focus is moved away from the user interface component and the additional content;